1,036 related texts · 11 related myths · Page 2 of 22

 The Jewish tradition certainly does.
 In fact, it links our speech directly to our relationship with the Divine.
 Devarim Rabbah, a collection of homilies on the Book of Deuteronomy,...

 That feeling isn’t new.
 In fact, it echoes through one of the most powerful stories in the Torah.
-We all know the story of Moses.
-Born into slavery, hidden away, destined for great...
+The familiar story centers on Moses.
+Born into slavery, hidden away, destined for ...

 The Torah tells us, "His sister said to Pharaoh’s daughter: ‘Shall I go and call you a nurse from the Hebrew women to nurse the child for you?’"
 (Exodus 2:7).
 But why specifically ...